supertree-toolkit/stk/doc/tutorial.rst

 For example load into PAUP or TNT and get the tree required with a branch-and-bound search or heuristic search for larger trees.

-There is one tree in our test dataset that requires removal of polypheltic taxa.
+There is one tree in our test dataset that requires removal of polyphyletic taxa.
 Create a matrix using either :menuselection:`STK Functions --> Permute all trees` (call the output :file:`anomura_poly.tnt` and use Hennig format) or use the command: